emecercelik/ssl-3d-detection/mmdetection3d/README.md

 2. Load pre-trained model's weights

-Add the following code the end
+Add the following codes in the end
 ```
 load_from = '${PATH_TO_PRETRAINED_CKPT}'
 find_unused_parameters = True